pyvista/pyvista-tutorial/README.md

 [3d](https://github.com/topics/3d)

 ## Other Information and Files
+See our examples at [PyVista Examples](http://docs.pyvista.org/examples/index.html)

 ### Tutorial Description.

-Same as Abstract.
+- Use PyVista effectively to create 3D visualizations from a variety of datasets.
+- Understand the basic class and data structure of PyVista.
+- Be familiar of the various filters and features of PyVista.
+- Know which Python libraries which are used and can be used by PyVista.

 ### Tutorial Outline.

-0. Getting Started - Why PyVista?
+0. Getting Started - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

-1. Basic usage - Reading and plotting 3D data.
+1. Basic usage - Reading and plotting 3D data using built-in mesh data and external files.
 (10 min for talk, 10 min for exercise)

-2. What is a Mesh? - Learn about "Point", "Cell" and "Attributes".
+2. What is a Mesh? - Learn about the PyVista data types and how you can use it to visualize almost anything.
+(15 min for talk, 10 min for exercise)

+3. PyVista Data Model - Learn about the data model of the PyVista framework and how you can visualize your data in style using point, cell, and field data.
+(15 min for talk, 10 min for exercise)

+4. Break.
+Stretch fingers and grab some coffee.
+(15 minutes)

+5. Mesh animation - Show how to animate meshes using the PyVista API to make awesome online documentation.
 (10 min for talk, 10 min for exercise)

-3. PyVista Data Model - Learn about the data model of the PyVista framework.
-(10 min for talk, 5 min for exercise)

-4. Mesh Creation - Exercise to build and plot meshes in PyVista.
-(10 min for talk, 5 min for exercise)
+6. PyVista, jupyterlab, and sphinx - Leverage PyVista to make some awesome interactive web documentation.
+(20 min for talk, 10 min for exercise)

+7. Quick break.
+Prepare for the final run.
+(10 minutes)

-6. Mesh animation - Show how to animate meshes using the PyVista API.
-(10 min for talk, 5 min for exercise)
+8. PyVista & VTK - Show how PyVista uses VTK and how you can combine the best of both worlds!
+(10 minutes for talk, 10 minutes for exercise)

-7. Unique uses of PyVista -  About some unique applications of PyVista.
-(10 min for talk, 5 min for exercise)
+9. PyVista and Qt - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
+(15 min for talk, 10 for exercise)

-8. External Examples - How PyVista is used in external projects.
+10. PyVista in Action - Show how PyVista is already being used within several projects and can be used for all things visualization.
 (15 min for talk)

+11. Open up to Questions.
+(15 minutes)

 ### Additional Tutorial Information.